SCTCoding/InsultGenerator/README.md

 # InsultGenerator
 Just a stupid little insult generator.

+# How to play with this
+You can find a running version of this on Render [here](http://mudtosser.com/).
+It may take a while to respond.
+The server has to spin up if it has been idle too long.
+It can take up to 50 seconds to respond.
+You have been warned.

 ### Notice: Delivered as is.
 Have fun with this.
 I would not suggest putting this on the internet as is.